metaplex-foundation/docs/docs/02-tools/03-sugar/01-preparing-assets.md

 :::

-Each pair `0.png` and `0.json` are combined to represent the first NFT in this example collection; `1.png` and `1.json` describe the second NFT and so forth.
+Each pair of image and metadata are combined to represent an NFT.
+E.g. `0.png` and `0.json` represent the first NFT in this example collection, `1.png` and `1.json` describe the second NFT and so forth.
 These files are typically grouped into a single folder, usually named `assets`.

 The content of the image files reflect the artwork you would like to display for each NFT and the content of the metadata files describe each of these pieces of artwork using the schema defined in